 Grading Criteria for Written Papers

-- Is the action plan specific and complete?
+- Are the recommendations specific and comprehensive?

 Overall Criteria: (2)

 - Is the paper logically consistent and structured so that it effectively sells its recommendations?

 - Is there a high likelihood that the recommendations will achieve the desired goals?